 You might have to make estimated tax payments on your own if you aren’t an employee, however, to avoid interest and penalties.
-Consult the chart for important tax filing deadlines for tax year 2017 — the IRS has not officially announced the filing deadlines for the 2018 tax year.
+Consult the chart for important tax filing deadlines for tax year 2019.
 Keep reading to find out if you should be paying estimated taxes and how doing so can minimize your tax debt at the end of the year.

-You must make estimated tax payments if you expect to owe more than $1,000 when you file your income tax return if you’re self-employed, an independent contractor, or those who have large investment income from selling stocks, extra income from freelance work and even lottery winners.
+Generally, you must make estimated tax payments if you expect to owe more than $1,000 when you file your income tax return and you are self-employed, an independent contractor or you receive dividend income, work as a freelancer or even have gambling winnings.
 You are exempt from paying estimated taxes, however, if you meet the following three conditions:

-- You did not have any tax liability the previous year
+- You did not have any tax liability for the previous year

 - For the entire year, you were a U.S. citizen or resident

 - Your prior tax year covered a 12-month period

 How Can You Calculate Estimated Quarterly Taxes?

 You might be wondering, “How much tax will I pay?”
 There are two methods to calculate estimated taxes: